Free to view books, chapters and articles

 Sally Davison, David Featherstone, Michael Rustin, Bill Schwarz

-ON SALE!
-Part of our 20%-off New Term Academic Book Sale.
-(Normal price £14) ‘Stuart Hall was one of the great political intellectuals of our time – learned, perspicacious, provocative and wise.
+This book is on sale!
+Normally £14.00.
+Browse all of the books in the Christmas sale here.
+‘Stuart Hall was one of the great political intellectuals of our time – learned, perspicacious, provocative and wise.
 He was also a master essayist.
 This splendid selection, spanning more than fifty years, is a feast.’
 Wendy Brown, University of California, Berkeley Read the introduction to this text for free - download the free chapter below.